-Term Definition Financial Interview A personal interview is required for ALTCS financial eligibility.
-In most cases, a telephone interview may be scheduled in place of a face-to face interview.
+Term Definition Financial Interview A personal interview is required for ALTCS financial eligibility In most cases, a telephone interview may be scheduled in place of a face-to-face interview.
 Either the customer or the customer's representative may attend the interview.
-Medical Interview The PAS Assessor must meet with the customer face-to-face to complete the medical assessment required for ALTCS eligibility.
-The medical interview is usually conducted at the customer's residence.
-Face-to Face Interviews A face-to-face interview may be conducted in any of the following locations: An ALTCS office; The customer's home; Any other location that helps the customer or representative attend the interview.
-Renewal interviews should be face-to-face interviews when:
+Medical Interview The PAS Assessor must meet with the customer to complete the medical assessment required for ALTCS eligibility.
+The medical interview can be: • Face-to-face; Pace-to-face, By telephone; or Virtual.
+Face-to Face Interviews A face-to-face interview may be conducted in any of the following locations: • An ALTCS office; • The customer's home; • Any other location that helps the customer or representative attend the interview.
+Virtual Interview An interview that takes place using electronic devices rather than an actual meeting space.